July 24, 2022

 Hosea

 Don’t get hung up on how weird it is to give your kids names like “Not-pitied” or “Not-my-people.”
 I don’t know that when Hosea’s kids played soccer their teammates called them by their theological nicknames.
-I bet those names were not for their use, but for Hosea’s preaching.
-His point was that despite Israel’s unfaithfulness God is faithful.
+The names are Hosea’s symbolic image, not his kids’ actual names.
+They’re symbols of Israel’s unfaithfulness.
+Hosea’s point was that despite Israel’s unfaithfulness God is faithful.
 Note that even after the harsh word that Israel is “not mine” they’ll be called “Children of the living God.”
 There is always grace.

 Colossians